PneumaSolutions/rim-manual-old/src/workingwithsessions.md

     * left click the RIM icon.
 <!-- end -->
 ## Remote Control Zone
 At this point, you're all set to perform whatever tasks need doing on the client side.
 Should you need to switch back to controlling your own machine, bring up the RIM menu, then select the "Minimize session" option.
-You will be taken back to your machine until you switch back into the session window.
+You will be taken back to your machine until you switch back into the session window or press Windows+Shift+Backspace again.
 When you go back into the session window, keyboard control will once again be directed to the client computer.
-Once you're done, either the controller or the target can go into the RIM menu and choose the "End Session" option.
+Once you're done, either the controller or the target can go into the RIM menu and choose the "Disconnect Session" option.
 When the session ends, the target machine will get a toast notification informing them of this.
 ## The RIM Menu
 As mentioned earlier, accessing the RIM menu directs you back to your machine.
 There are a number of options in this menu.
 They include:
 * Minimize Session: brings control back to your machine as described above